Pros and Cons of a Container Home: Are They Worth It?

 Container House Disadvantages

 Require an expert builder: Shipping container homes are relatively new, meaning experienced cargo shipping contractors are limited in certain areas.
 While most of these homes provide installation and modifications, not all companies offer the same after-sales and warranty provisions.
-Repurposing a container home may not be an ideal DIY project who have limited experience in construction.
+Repurposing a box may not be an ideal DIY project who have limited experience in construction.

 It may contain harmful chemicals: Storage unitsthat have been used to ship goods may contain or leaked off harmful chemicals and will need a thorough cleaning.
-Moreover, these containers are usually treated with pesticides to keep away pests.
+Moreover, these units are usually treated with pesticides to keep away pests.

 Sealing off the surface with low or non-VOC wet applications reduces the risk of fumes from releasing into the air.
 It is best to have the structure tested for toxins.
 A professional testing service is needed to evaluate the toxins present and how to address the chemicals.